yadalis/mhctrucksearch/Readme.md

 # Elm App

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
+This project has been changed to use Vite as a build manager and used Vite-Plugin-Elm for watching changes automatically and refresh the page

 # Website

          This website was built on Elm (frontend platform) and APIs are built in .NET/C# to serve data.
+         When you donwload and test the code, it uses the json-server to host the data it needed to run, however, you can replace the URLs with the real APIs hosted.

 # Purpose